This information applies to Scotland.

-Mental health problems can affect different people in different ways and will vary in how long they last and how they affect people’s everyday lives.
+Mental health problems affect different people in different ways and vary in terms of how long they last and how they affect people’s everyday lives.
 People can and do recover from mental health problems.
-The length of time it takes to recover will be different for different people.
+The length of time it takes to recover is different for different people.

-What can you do if you think you have a mental health problem?
+If you think you have a mental health problem

 There are a number of things you can do if you think you have a mental health problem.
-Many people find it difficult to ask for help but there are a wide range of services available and you can chose the services that appeal to you.
-For example, one person might find it easier to phone a helpline rather than speak to a GP face-to-face.
-You could choose to:
+Many people find it difficult to ask for help, but there are a wide range of services available and you can choose the services that appeal to you.
+For example, you might find it easier to phone a helpline rather than speak to a GP face to face.
+You could:

-- read self help books.
-Some libraries have ‘bibliotherapy’ sessions, which gather together relevant self help books that you might want to borrow
+- read self-help books - some libraries have ‘bibliotherapy’ sessions, which gather relevant self-help books that you might want to borrow

-- contact local services, such as support groups or befriending schemes more about contacting local services
+- contact local services - such as support groups or befriending schemes more about contacting local services

 - talk to a counsellor or therapist - your GP might refer you to a counsellor or therapist.
 You can arrange this yourself but there might be a cost.
 Check the Counselling and Psychotherapy in Scotland website or the British Association for Counselling and Psychotherapy website.

-Some people who are experiencing a mental health problem may find themselves feeling suicidal.
-The Scottish Association for Mental Health (SAMH) have produced a helpful booklet called 'Suicide - living with your thoughts' on the SAMH website.
-It has strategies for dealing with your thoughts, suggestions about how to keep yourself safe and a directory of sources of help.
+Some people who are experiencing a mental health problem might find themselves thinking about taking their own life.
+There's a guide called 'Suicide - living with your thoughts' on the SAMH website.
+It has strategies for dealing with your thoughts, suggestions to keep yourself safe and a list of sources of help.

-Some people who are experiencing a mental health problem may self-harm as a way of coping with emotional distress.
+Some people who are experiencing a mental health problem might self-harm as a way of coping with emotional distress.
 The people around a person who self-harms can often be affected by it too.
-You can find more information about self-harm on the NHS inform website.
+You can find more information about self-harm on NHS inform.

 What to do in an emergency